 Rich in iron – 100 grams of Irish moss contain 49 grams of iron, which is high even when compared to other sea vegetables.
 Iron helps to build hemoglobin in our red blood cells, which in turn carry oxygen from our lungs to our body’s cells.
 While iron deficiencies are common in the West, ultimately such deficiencies are easy to treat: simply eat more iron-rich foods like Irish moss!

 Relieves respiratory conditions – Irish moss is a celebrated demulcent that has a soothing influence on the body’s mucous membranes.
 This softening effect is known to help many respiratory conditions such as pneumonia and bronchitis.
 The moss is also an expectorant that can relieve dry coughs, and its rich mucilage content (which gives it its characteristic fleshy constitution) makes it an effective treatment for catarrh and sore throats.

 Good source of iodine – While bladderwrack is generally regarded as the ultimate sea-based source of iodine, Irish moss also contains sizable amounts of this absolutely essential – and often neglected – mineral.
 Iodine is needed for proper thyroid function, and since few land vegetables now contain it thanks to ongoing soil depletion, natural food-based iodine sources are something we must treasure and utilize whenever possible.

 Irish moss is also rich in many other nutrients not listed above.
-Indeed, analysis has shown that it contains 15 of the 18 elements that comprise the human body, including phosphorous, manganese, selenium, pectin, zinc, beta-carotene, protein, bromine, and well as sulfur compounds and various amino acids such as taurine.
-With such an impressive trace mineral content, it is no wonder that Irish moss health supplements and cosmetics are gaining popularity worldwide.
+In fact, spectral analysis shows that it contains 15 of the 18 elements that comprise the human body, including phosphorous, manganese, selenium, pectin, zinc, beta-carotene, protein, bromine, and well as sulfur compounds and various amino acids such as taurine.
+With such an impressive mineral content, it is no wonder that Irish moss health supplements and cosmetics are gaining popularity worldwide.